cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigations/index.md

 Depending on your Cloudflare plan, you may be able to adjust the behavior of the rules in the Managed Ruleset using **overrides**.
 You can change the performed action when an attack is detected and the sensitivity of attack detection mechanisms.

-To define overrides using the Rulesets API, see [Configure Managed Ruleset overrides via API](/ddos-l7-mitigations/configure-api).
+To define overrides using the Rulesets API, see [Configure DDoS L7 Attack Mitigation Managed Ruleset overrides via API](/ddos-l7-mitigations/configure-api).

 For more information on the available override parameters, check [Managed Ruleset override parameters](/ddos-l7-mitigations/how-ddos-l7-works).